Bank of Canada April 29: held at 2.25 per cent, the lock decision tree before and after

 Variable-rate holder mid-term

-You already win on a cut and lose on a hike, automatically, within 24 to 48 hours of the announcement.
+You already win on a cut and lose on a hike, automatically, in step with the lender's prime-rate adjustment of the announcement.
 No action required.
 Worth knowing: if the BoC signals a faster easing path in the announcement language, locking your variable into a fixed becomes less attractive (you give up the future cuts).
 If the BoC signals a hawkish hold, locking becomes more attractive.
 Read the announcement statement language, not just the rate decision.

 Questions readers ask AI tools, answered